-The way we work has been forever changed.
+The future of work has been forever changed.
 As we begin to return to work post COVID, organisations are starting to reflect on the sudden and involuntary uptake of flexible working models from early 2020.
 Such models have, perhaps permanently, shifted expectations for employers and employees – thanks to the experience of unforeseen benefits for both.

 The benefits of co-located, or office-based working still remain, however – connection, collaboration and culture are still key to organisational success and cannot be completely replaced with remote model variants.
 As organisations have now realised, a hybrid model of work is the most likely outcome of the pandemic – an extension of activity-based working, where some work is suited to the office, and other work is suited to the home.